 Before each semester you can change within the M.Sc. in Informatics to another level: 50, 66 or 100%.
-Exception: Changing the program type is not possible after registration of the master's thesis.
+There are two exceptions: Changing the program type is not possible if there were Fundamental Exams ("Bridging courses") imposed with the admission, which you have not passed yet also a change in the program type is not possible after registration of the master's thesis.
 If you switch to another program type at some point you have to formally re-enroll.
 A new application is required for this on TUMonline.
 The official period for enrolled students, who wish to change the level, is from 9th to 15th August (application for winter semester) and from 9th to 15th February (application for summer semester) from 00:00-24:00hrs.
 After applying online, please print and sign your application and send it to the Admissions Office in Munich.After admissen please do not forget to accept your study offer.

 If you have any questions, please contact the academic advisors.

 Scheduled deadlines for examinations and other requirements are extended according to the selected part-time program type.
 The requirement that at least one module must be passed by the end of the second semester (as specified in the exam regulations), remains; the deadline cannot be extended.

 When switching between program types (50%, 66% or 100%), your credits are taken into the current type of the Informatics M.Sc. program, respectively.